fiberplane/create-honc-app/examples/goose-joke-generator/README.md

 ## 🪿 Goose Joke Generator

-This is a project created with the Neon HONC template.
+This is a project created with the D1 HONC template.

-It is a simple Goose Joke Generator that uses Cloudflare AI to generate jokes, and store them in a Neon Postgres database.
+It is a simple Goose Joke Generator that uses Cloudflare AI to generate jokes, and store them in a D1 database.

 The jokes are of a particularly poor quality.

 ### Getting started

-Make sure you have Neon set up and the api is configured to use your database.

-To do this, create a `.dev.vars` file with your Neon connection string as the `DATABASE_URL` key and value (see: `.dev.vars.example`).

-Also make sure you are logged in to Cloudflare and have access to Workers AI.
+Make sure you are logged in to Cloudflare and have access to Workers AI.

 Then, run `pnpm dev` to kick off the app locally.